ConSol/sakuli/docs/installation-omd.md

 If this value is *"SINGLE"* on your system and you do not want to change it globally, use the *custom check_command* cfg file.
 PNP4Nagios will then use storage type *"MULTIPLE"* only for this check_command then:

 	OMD[sakuli]:~$ cp __TEMP__/sakuli-vx.x.x-SNAPSHOT/setup/nagios/check_sakuli.cfg ~/etc/pnp4nagios/check_commands/

+### RRD heartbeat

+Each RRD file contains a heartbeat value, which determines how much time must pass without any new update, before RRDtool writes an UNKNOWN value (nan) into the data slot (the graph will have a gap then).
+In PNP4nagios heartbeat is defined at approx. 2 1/2 hours.
+If your Sakuli check runs only every 2 hours, this value will be fine.
+But for a 5 minute interval, this is way too long.
+As a consequence, the graph line will be continuously drawed even Sakuli did no check for two hours.
+Hence, always make sure to adapt the heartbeat to a value which is slightly higher than the interval of Sakuli checks (and indeally the same as [freshness_threshold](forwarder-gearman.md#create-a-nagios-service), if you use the gearman receiver):

+    OMD[sakuli]:~$ cd ~/var/pnp4nagios/perfdata/sakulihost/
+    # Sakuli check interval: 2 minutes --> RRD heartbeat 3 minutes
+    OMD[sakuli]:~$ for file in `ls sakuli_e2e_webshop*.rrd`; do rrdtool tune $file --heartbeat 1:180; done

 ### install PNP graph template